Loading...

 It's good to be back with you.

 And I'm really curious to find out how did you get on with retrieving the answers to these questions?
 So first of all, what did Plop try to remember?
-I wonder if you came up with something like this.
+I wonder if he came up with something like this.

 He tried to remember what the old woman had said and also about fireworks.